The Exact Texts to Send Your Ex (and the Ones to Avoid)

 Attachment Styles and Texting

-• Anxious attachment: Tends to over-text and seek constant reassurance
+• Anxious attachment: Over-texts, seeks constant reassurance

 Advanced Text Strategies That Work